dmmnjaws/ASoft-2020-2021-quizzes-tutor-arquitecture-documentation/documentation/module_view_uses.md

   *As a consequence of the decoupling between the generic attributes of questions/answers and the types of questions/answers (described in **DD1.** in the [Data Model's **Rationale**](module_view_data_model.md/#rationale)), the **question**/**answer** modules are not likely to be modified in ways that directly affect the engagement functionalities, which in turn allows for a more independent relation between the Core Subdomains and this crucial part of the Core Domain, therefore suggesting the possibility of a Conformist position for developers of **tournament**, **discussion** and **statistics** towards the **question+answer** Bounded Context, with emphasis on a Separate Ways relation between any engagement functionality and the types of questions/answers.*

   *The Core Domain should be relatively stable, but modules like **course**, **quiz** and **user**, may still change over time, and these changes may ultimately affect the engagement functionalities, given the uses relations.
 What can be done?
 A Customer/Supplier relation implies responsability from the upstream teams of the Core Domain, which isn't be ideal here, given the fact the engagement functionalities are largely of the responsability of teams of students (which are normally in no position to negotiate changes with upstream teams), therefore, it's best to shift the responsability to each of these downstream teams individually.
-This can be done through the implementation of Anticorruption Layers (each engagement functionality team is responsible for it's own), saving the Bounded Contexts of the Core Domain from additional constraints imposed by Customer/Supplier relations.
-The **modifiability** scenario [MS3](system_overview.md#modifibility) should be mentioned here and the Anticorruption layer functions as Intermediary that breaks dependency between modules and therefore reducing coupling*
+This can be done through the implementation of Anticorruption Layers (each engagement functionality team is responsible for it's own, together with the Bounded Contexts of the Core Domain), saving the Bounded Contexts of the Core Domain from additional constraints imposed by Customer/Supplier relations.
+The **modifiability** scenario [MS3](system_overview.md#modifibility) should be mentioned here and the Anticorruption Layer functions as Intermediary that breaks dependency between modules and therefore reducing coupling*

   *It's also worth noting that **tournament**, **discussion** and **statistics** don't use each other, because otherwise their Bounded Contexts would be coupled, which is impractical for the teams of students, so these and other similar future engagement functionalities should be designed and implemented with Separated Ways in mind, rejecting any integration among other engagement functionalities' Bounded Contexts.*